tobsnti/deepar-flutter-plugin/README.md

 ```

 **iOS:**
-1. Ensure your app iOS deployment version is 13.0+.
+1. Ensure that your app's iOS deployment version is 13.0+.
 2. Do a flutter clean & install pods.
 3. To handle camera and microphone permissions, please add the following strings to your info.plist.
-4. Make sure to `pub clean` & `flutter pub upgrade` to fetch latest working code.
+4. Make sure to `pub clean` & `flutter pub upgrade` to fetch the latest working code.

 ```
 <key>NSCameraUsageDescription</key>